joelhans/nurse.media/content/blog/0003_taglines-slogans/index.md

 ## Creating good taglines or slogans, much less using them effectively, are another matter entirely.

 In future posts, I'll guide you through brainstorming activities that will help you figure out your brand's next tagline and detail proven strategies for deploying taglines and slogans in the most effective way possible.
 Subscribe to get access to these guides before I publish them for everyone else.

+{{< mailchimp blog "Send me updates" "horizontal" "bordered" "orange" >}}

+Or, to get a head start on your next tagline or slogan development or deployment strategy, schedule a 20-minute strategy session with me.
+You'll take away some actionable items you can start working on right now, and we'll figure out if we're a right fit.

+{{< schedule "Get a head start now" >}}